 Meanwhile, giving to nonprofit arts organizations appears to be highly stratified, with just 2% of arts organizations in the United States receiving more than half of total contributed income.
 In addition, there are clear signs that current funding patterns disfavor people of color, rural communities, and low-income neighborhoods.

-That there are different visions for cultural equity is clear.
-Where exactly the lines are drawn, however, is somewhat less so.
 There is an inherent difficulty in examining positions forged through dialogue via documents authored by a few, and any attempt to develop a taxonomy will have its flaws.
 But in our own conversations, we found it helpful to divide the visions for success we were reading and hearing from advocates into four archetypes: Diversity, Prosperity, Redistribution, and Self-Determination.

 - Self-Determination: The Self-Determination theory of cultural equity is the most radical departure from the status quo.
 It calls for full participation in and expression of cultural life for marginalized communities through models that are organic to those communities, and that look beyond established nonprofit arts funding and advocacy tactics.